a-sriel/project-1/devlog.md

 The project is coming along well.
 I am curious if I will need more or less pipes, or if the ordering of closing a pipe and dup2 matters.
 I may need to rearrange some lines of code to get this operational.

 For this session, I need to finish most of the logic for the driver program.
 I want to make sure it communicates with the encryption and logger programs.
 I will most likely implement the logger logic first, upon finishing up the driver, as per my original plan.

+I got part of the driver working.
+It creates the 3 pipes properly (I had an error where I was piping p2 twice, which I corrected to pipe p2 then p3), and also collects the logger filename and the command from the user.